 Manu of Harstuff-Travel

 1. Camera – I love to take photographs of places and capture them.
-Camera is one of the essential things for me during travel.
+A camera is one of the essential things for me during travel.

 2. Good shoes – I don’t like to roam around in slippers.
 I always need a good pair of shoes so that I can walk on any kind of terrain.
 Also, I am a mountaineer so shoes are my kind of lifeline on the treks and expeditions.